 Who are This Way Up?

-The not for profit organisation was jointly designed and developed by Professor Gavin Andrews and his team of psychiatrists and clinical psychologists at St Vincent’s Hospital, Sydney and is sponsored by the Australian Government and the Clinical Research Unit for Anxiety and Depression (CRUfAD) at St Vincent’s Hospital, Sydney.
+The not-for-profit initiative was jointly designed and developed by Professor Gavin Andrews and his team of psychiatrists and clinical psychologists at St Vincent’s Hospital, Sydney and is sponsored by the Australian Government Department of Health and the Clinical Research Unit for Anxiety and Depression (CRUfAD) at St Vincent’s Hospital, Sydney.

 Why is Bupa promoting iCBT?

 At Bupa, we care about your health, and we know that having the awareness and tools to act early can have a life-changing impact on your mental health and wellbeing.

 Around 20 percent of Australians can be affected by mental illness in any year, and of those conditions, anxiety and depression are the most prevalent1.
 As a health and care partner, Bupa aims to support its members to improve their physical and mental health to ensure they live longer, healthier and happier lives.

 1. Enter your Bupa membership number when registering for your course